hb9kns/webforms/README.md

 Its name has the suffix `.cfg` (mandatory).

-This file contains the name of the base/index file (indicated by a leading `index` field), and the names of the (one or more) page files (indicated by `page`).
+This file contains the name of the base/index file (indicated by a leading `base` field), and the names of the (one or more) page files (indicated by `page`).
 Each file name must be prepended with the page name, and may be followed by a description, which will be included in the rendered page headers.
-(The page name is irrelevant for the index file, but any must be given.)
+(The page name is irrelevant for the index file, but it must be given.)

 By setting the field `nopageindex` to something else than `false` or `0` , displaying of the column for the index/base string can be suppressed.
 This column normally is shown as the first one in page views, but it may be of little use in case of numeric or random-like values.

+With the field `emptywarn` a string can be defined which will be displayed in place of empty fields.
+This can be any valid HTML code (see example).

 Permission levels for user names (passed via `REMOTE_USER` from the webserver) can be set with field names `admin/editor/visitor`.